-Finally, as we move to the outside of the flower- Learn, live, teach and embed.
-This is how the model will be brought to life.
 The curriculum provides opportunities for our teachers and parents in our community to learn the principles of Positive Education.
 We endeavor to role model and live according to these principles.
 We will be explicitly and implicitly teaching the related topics of wellbeing.
+We endeavor to embed these principles in our whole school practices and policies.